C4brit4/Capibarism/README.md

-# Capibarism
+# C4brit4
-A web page for the new religion of the capibarism, where the capybaras are the center
+A page where I collect all my projects and tell my "feats"